BoltzExchange/boltz-backend/docs/deployment.md

 swapwitnessaddress = false

 # Enables the prepay minerfee Reverse Swap procotol
-# If this value is "true", an invoice for the miner fee has to be paid before
+# If this value is "true", an invoice for the miner fee has to be paid
-# the actual hold invoice of the Revese Swap is returned
+# before hold invoice of the Revese Swap
 prepayminerfee = false

 # This is the REST API that should be exposed to the public